elenasamuylova/evidently/docs/book/customization/llm_as_a_judge.md

 * You know how to pass custom parameters for Reports or Test Suites.
 * You know how to specify text data in column mapping.

 You can use external LLMs to score your text data.
-This method lets you evaluate texts based on any custom criteria that you define in a prompt.
+This method lets you evaluate texts by any custom criteria you define in a prompt.

 The LLM “judge” will return a numerical score or a category for each text in a column.
-You will then be able to view indiviudal and summary scores, analyze their distribution, run conditional tests through the usual Descriptor interface, and monitor evaluation results in time.
+It works like any other Evidently `descriptor`: you can view and analyze scores, run conditional Tests, and monitor evaluation results in time.

 Evidently currently supports scoring data using Open AI LLMs (more LLMs coming soon).
-Use the `LLMEval` descriptor to define your prompt and criteria, or one of the built-in evaluators.
+Use the `LLMEval` descriptor to create an evaluator with any custom criteria, or choose any of the built-in evaluators (like detection of Denials, Personally identifiable information, etc.).

 # LLM Eval

 ## Code example

-You can refer to a How-to example with different LLM judges:
+Refer to a How-to example:

 {% embed url="https://github.com/evidentlyai/evidently/blob/main/examples/how_to_questions/how_to_use_llm_judge_template.ipynb" %}